Babbé LLP Terms and Conditions of Business

 f) Where a matter or transaction is carried out on the instruction of an entity or individual as trustee, the trustee will be personally liable for payment of our fees and outlays in connection with that matter or transaction, unless otherwise agreed in writing.

 g) Unless otherwise agreed, all invoices, whether interim or final, should be settled upon receipt.
-Interest may be charged on invoices that are not paid on time at 3% above the HSBC Bank Plc base rate from time to time after one calendar month has elapsed from the date of the invoice until payment.
+Interest may be charged on invoices that are not paid on time at a rate of 10% per annum after one calendar month has elapsed from the date of the invoice until payment.

 h) We may ask that you make payments of anticipated accounts and disbursements in certain circumstances.
 In particular, we have the right to request payment for work before it is commenced and to suspend or terminate all or any part of your instructions to us and any work done for you, without further obligation to you, in the event that any such request for payment on account or any invoice remains unpaid.